 The algorithm works roughly as follows: It creates synthetic rows by extrapolating between a real object of a given class (in the above example "active") and one of its nearest neighbors (of the same class).
 It then picks a point along the line between these two objects and determines the attributes (cell values) of the new object based on this randomly chosen point.

-To use this node in KNIME, install KNIME Base nodes from the following update site:
+To use this node in KNIME, install the extension KNIME Base nodes from the below update site following our NodePit Product and Node Installation Guide:

 A zipped version of the software site can be downloaded here.